tuhlnaa/HuBERT-ECG-Extended/reproducibility/README.md

 ## Notes on missing datasets
 Folders for SPH and PTB-Xl are omitted as these datasets are provided with predefined splits.
 The folder for the Ribeiro dataset is not provided to respect non-disclosure terms of the data-user agreement.
 Nonetheless, the test set is predefined and publicly available.
 For this specific case, we can provide (upon request) fine-tuned models ready to be used for inference and evaluation.

+## WHAT YOU HAVE TO DO
+You simply have to download an ECG dataset and store its instances as .npy files with a name that matches the name provided in the .csv files in this folder.
+Since labels are already provided, you don't have to 'find' them again within original .hea files.
+Before use, make sure to preprocess your data following what's described in the paper.

+## Example
+You can find an example about how to fine-tune and evaluate a model on PTB-XL _All_ in the `.sh` scripts in the `code` folder.
+Feel free to use the provided .csv files for this dataset.